 Why is mulberry silk so good for cancer patients

-Why a silk pillowcase makes a great gift for a cancer patient
+Why luxury bedding makes a great gift for a cancer patient

-A silk pillowcase also shows the cancer patient you care for them.
+A gift also shows the cancer patient you care for them.
 Looking after a patient’s mental health is extremely important while undergoing gruelling treatment.
 Especially when the duration or outcome may be uncertain.
 This is of course in addition to the benefits outlined above.

-In short, silk pillowcases are good for cancer patients because they are gentler on the skin - including the scalp.
+In short, silk bedding is agood for cancer patients because they are gentler on the skin - including the scalp.
 They are more comfortable to lie on than cotton or other fabrics, which can help to calm sensitive skin and even frayed nerves.
-As a cool material, they also increase the user’s chance of grabbing a full night’s rest - every night.
-No one would argue that snuggling up on a silk pillowcase feels utterly decadent too.